 Anyway, I was buying ingredients for this soup that day at Wegmans.
-It was one of those recipe ideas that came to me right at the grocery store in a moment of inspiration when I was craving Indian food.
-(Actually, if I’m being honest, I wanted a super quick, lightened up version of Chicken Tikka Masala, and the idea of turning it into soup came to mind.)
+It was one of those recipe ideas that came to me right at the grocery store in a moment of inspiration.
+I was craving Indian food.
+(Actually, if I’m being honest, I wanted a super quick, lazy version of Chicken Tikka Masala, and the idea of turning it into soup came to mind.)

 My version is naturally gluten-free and pretty lean – full of veggies and light on fat – but definitely big on flavor!
 (To lower the fat content even more, you can skip the addition of cream or coconut milk at the end; this soup really won’t suffer for it.)
 Boneless skinless chicken breast is a great source of lean protein here; it’s something that I always have in my freezer and utilize all the time, but rarely share recipes for.
 I think I need to change that.

-This soup comes together pretty quickly; if you’re so inclined, you can even chop the veggies beforehand (it’s perfect if you do meal prep on the weekend!) so that when you go to make this soup on a weeknight everything is waiting for you.
-Just remember to marinate your chicken at least a couple hours before you want to make it so that the flavors have time to blend and the chicken can absorb them.
+This soup comes together pretty quickly; if you’re so inclined, you can even chop the veggies beforehand (it’s perfect if you do meal prep on the weekend!).
+That way, when you go to make this soup on a weeknight everything is waiting for you.
+Remember to marinate your chicken at least a couple hours before cooking so the flavors have time to blend and the chicken can absorb them.

-I want to mention, as written, the heat level of this soup is pretty low (mild!), but that can easily be adjusted up by adding more cayenne pepper to the spice mix or hot sauce of your choice to the soup.
+As written, the heat level of this soup is pretty low (mild!), but that can easily be adjusted up.
+Just add more cayenne pepper to the spice mix or hot sauce of your choice to the soup.
 And if you find that your tomatoes are a bit on the tart side, you can always add a touch of honey to taste (start out small – a little goes a long way!).

-For those of you who are like me and can never get enough Indian food, I think this one will be a new favorite.
+For the Indian food lovers, I think this one will be a new favorite.
 (And for those of you who are in the mood for Indian flavors and have a bit more time to play with, check out my Indian Butter Chicken, which will probably always hold the #1 spot for Indian food in my heart.)